 “Whom will he teach knowledge?
 And whom will he make to understand the message?
 Those just weaned from milk?
 Those just drawn from the breasts?
 For precept must be upon precept, precept upon precept, line upon line, line upon line, here a little, there a little.”
 (Isa 28:9-10)

-It was about 5 years ago when I began to see that what many translate as “the children of Israel” (which would include women), was just not possible and had to be “the sons of Israel” because, in part, Yehovah gave His commands to only them, and, the fact that women do not own any land in Yehovah’s kingdom.
-But after that, it was not long before I began learning Hebrew and had to again clarify or re-adjust my understandings based on still more knowledge.
-There was no definite article, “the” in the Hebrew words “beni, Israel”; and what these two words actually say is “My son, Israel,” or the way I have now come to understand it, “Israel’s son” or “Israel’s spiritual son/seed.”
+It was about 15 years ago when I began to see that what many translate as “the children of Israel” (which would include women), was just not possible and had to be “the sons of Israel” because, in part, Yehovah gave His commands to only them, and, the fact that women do not own any land in Yehovah’s kingdom.
+But it was not long after that I began learning Hebrew and had to again clarify or re-adjust my understandings based on still more knowledge.
+There was no definite article, “the” in the Hebrew words “beni, Israel”; and what these two words actually say is “Israel’s son/seed.”

 These are the only people in Yehovah’s kingdom.